 There are two routes to select while going to Mysore from Ooty.
 One goes through Gudallur town which is around 45 kilometers longer than the Masinagudi route.
 This route starts at around 7 kilometers from Ooty and is safer than the other route.
 This route is through Pykara lake (near Ooty) and Gudallur town and this road joins the other route at Theppakkadu on NH 67

-The second route which starts at around 7 kilometers from Ooty and which goes through very steep Ghat sections with 36 hairpin bends.
+The second route which starts at around 7 kilometers from Ooty.
+It goes through very steep Ghat sections with 36 hairpin bends.
 This road passes through Masinagudi and joins the first route at Theppakkadu.
 Then it is NH 67.
 Only expert drivers should take this route.